chankung9/codex-agent/README.md

 - **Next Actions:** Maintain the project registry, document new integrations in `docs/`, keep the workspace directory aligned with active implementation tasks, and only fast-forward `main` once `dev` is validated.

 ### Working in This Repo
+> ℹ️ The organization is currently **testing whether Codex-Agent can govern a full software-production process**.
+> The `main` branch stays stable for observers; switch to `dev` to see work-in-progress.

 1. Clone the repository and immediately switch to the development branch:
    ```bash
    git checkout dev